-When you’re searching for your college, it’s always recommended to do some research into the right school for you.
+When you’re searching for your college, it’s always recommended to do some research into which school is a good fit for you.
 This includes taking a close look at their majors and minors, investigating their employment rate after graduation, and checking their tuition, but it can also involves taking a trip to the university to make sure it is the right fit for you.

-Many think that well-known colleges are the best options for them, when that may not necessarily be the case.
+Many think that brandname big name colleges are the best options for them, when that may not necessarily be the case.
 However, smaller or lesser-known schools could be the perfect school for you!

 One non-profit organization that shines the spotlight on some lesser-known, but incredible schools is Colleges That Change Lives, or CTCL.
 They believe in first educating students along with their families, counselors, and public about the college experience and since 1998 they have been helping these students find the college that will help them develop a “lifelong love of learning.”

 CTCL also offers a scholarship to outstanding students who are attending schools in their program, anywhere from $100 to $4,000.
 Three of the some prestigious schools in the CTCL program are listed below.

 Reed College is a private liberal arts school located in Portland, OR.
 Since 1908, they’ve only accepted students who are passionate about their work, interest, and learning.
 Unlike other prestigious schools in the country, Reed does not submit their data to reports, but 70% of students do go on to earn a graduate degree and several go on to receive PH.D.’s.